circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 1. In the CircleCI application, go to your project's settings.

-2. Click "Create User Key".
+2. On the "Checkout SSH Keys" page, right-click the "Create <username> user key" and click "Inspect".

 3. In the "Network" tab
 of your developer tools,